ritza-co/replit-docs-2/docs/tutorials/building-a-nineties-inspired-website.md

 </p>
 ```

-The anchor element also requires a `href` or hyperlink reference attribute, which is the URL that the hyperlink points to.
+The anchor element requires an `href` or hyperlink reference attribute, which is the URL that the hyperlink points to.

 ```html
 <p>